 There were several limitations to this study.
 Firstly, it was a retrospective, non-randomized, single-center study, with all the limitations of such a study design.
 Secondly, the balance of flexion and extension gap was not measured by quantitative index, which could have been more objective.
 Lastly, a longer follow-up should be carried out to evaluate the clinical outcomes and survival rates.

 In conclusion, this study presents evidence for preserving the PCL in CR-TKA to obtain good clinical outcomes.
-The PCL protector can protect the PCL bone block effectively and does not increase the difficulty of TKA.
+The PCL protector can effectively protect the PCL bone block and does not increase the difficulty of TKA.
 PCL pie-crusting and PCL repair have no impact on the clinical outcomes in CR-TKA.

 ARTICLE HIGHLIGHTS